-- 7.16 (AM7.1) The average annual housing requirement of 10,305 net additional dwellings per annum was achieved in 2018/19 for the first time since the peak of the housing market in 2006/07, 2007/08, and this achievement also continued in 2019/20 with 12,443 net completions.
+7.16 The average annual housing requirement of 10,305 net additional dwellings per annum was achieved in 2018/19 for the first time since the peak of the housing market in 2006/07, 2007/08, and this achievement also continued in 2019/20 with 12,443 net completions.
 It has therefore been demonstrated that this level of residential development can be achieved.
 However, it is also true to say that following shocks like the financial crisis of 2008, completions can see significant drops.
-Therefore we need to identify a phasing trajectory which it considers is realistic and which will result in housing being delivered as planned over the life of the plan.
+Therefore we need to identify a phasing trajectory which is considered realistic and which will result in housing being delivered as planned over the life of the plan.
 Until March 2020 there would have been little reason to suspect that recent delivery trends would not continue, however in March 2020 there was a major health induced economic event, caused by the Covid-19 pandemic.
 Although this pandemic caused an initial shock to the construction industry, which might have an impact on delivery rates in the early years of the plan, there is no robust evidence to suggest that it could have such long term impacts to warrant reducing the overall housing land target from that derived from the standard methodology.
-Instead, this plan recognises the uncertainty that the pandemic may have on the housing sector in the short-term by ensuring that there is a significant buffer flexibility allowance on the housing land supply to meet the proposed phasing.
-This will enable sufficient flexibility, which in turn gives confidence in the delivery rates in the early years of the plan period. - 7.17 Ensuring sufficient flexibility in the supply in the first years of the plan will not be sufficient on its own to ensure housing delivery happens as planned.
-A significant proportion of the land supply in the early years of the plan is made up from sites within the urban area, the majority of which are on previously developed land.
-Many of these sites therefore face challenges which will need assistance to kick-start their delivery.
-As part of Greater Manchester we have been lobbying central Government for many years to secure funding to enable it to achieve the common goal of delivering as many homes on brownfield land as possible and keeping to a minimum the need to release Green Belt land.
-A number of key schemes within Greater Manchester have successfully
+Instead, this plan recognises the uncertainty that the pandemic may have on the housing sector in the short-term by ensuring that there is a significant flexibility allowance on the housing land supply to meet the proposed phasing.
+This will enable sufficient flexibility, which in turn gives confidence in the delivery rates in the early years of the plan period.